alxdavids/draft-privacy-pass/draft-privacy-pass.md

 ~~~

 The field "expiry" corresponds to an expiry date for the newly sampled key.
 We
-recommend that each key has a lifetime of between 1 month and 1 year.
-The field
+recommend that each key has a lifetime of between 1 month and 6 months.
+The
-"sig" holds an ASN1-encoded ECDSA signature evaluated over the contents of "Y"
+field "sig" holds an ASN1-encoded ECDSA signature evaluated over the contents of
-and "expiry".
+"Y" and "expiry".
 The ECDSA parameters should be equivalent to the group
 instantiation used for the OPRF, and the signing key (ecdsaSK) should be
 long-term with a corresponding publicly available verification key (ecdsaVK).
 We
 summarize the creation of this object using the algorithm PP_key_init(), which